 You’re not alone.
 Hiring standards are confusing at best, and for candidates, these confusing standards beg the question: How well am I performing in data science interviews in comparison to my peers?

+A data science skills test offers insight into your performance.
 For candidates, a well-calibrated skills test provides a score of where they stand compared to other data science professionals (similar to SAT percentiles).
-And hiring managers use skill assessments to narrow down the pool of data science applicants.
+For hiring managers, data science assessments can be used to narrow the applicant pool.